 PILE UP!

-Dish a bed of the soft millet topped with the juicy sirloin slices.
+Dish a bed of the soft Millet topped with the juicy sirloin slices.
 Serve the fragrant spicy green beans and the fresh pea salad alongside.
 Sprinkle over the green spring onion slices and scatter with toasted sunflower seeds.
 Eat up, Chef.

-STOCKED MILLET
+STOCKED Millet

 Place a large pot over a medium heat.
-When hot, toast the millet for 3-4 minutes, shifting occasionally.
+When hot, toast the Millet for 3-4 minutes, shifting occasionally.
 Pour in 600ml of salted water, stir through the vegetable stock, and cover with a lid.
 Once boiling, reduce the heat and gently simmer for 10-12 minutes until the water has been absorbed and the millet is cooked.
 If it starts to dry out, add more water in small increments to continue cooking.
 On completion, drain if necessary and return to the pot.
 Fluff up with a fork and toss through a drizzle of oil.
 Replace the lid and set aside to keep warm until serving.

 SUNNY SEEDS